With Treatment

 In summary, substance abuse treatment in Arkansas encompasses a wide array of options to cater to the diverse needs of its residents.
 With inpatient and outpatient services, gender-specific treatment centers, and luxury facilities, the state is committed to providing accessible and effective care to those in search of recovery from substance abuse issues.

-Central Arkansas Treatment Services is a drug and alcohol rehab facility in Bryant, AR which is located in the 72022 zip code, at 5407 Highway 5 North, Suite 6.
+Community Service Inc is a drug and alcohol rehab facility in Ozark, Arkansas which is located in the 72949 zip code, at 203 North 4th Street.

 Types of Care: